-Cancelling an appointment with insufficient notice prevents the hospital from booking another patient into that appointment.
-If you need to cancel or reschedule your appointment, please contact the Surgeon's office at 613-432-7201 at least 7 working days prior to your appointment so that someone else can be booked for this procedure.
-If you cancel with less than 7 working days' notice, or if you do not show up for your scheduled appointment, there will be a fee of \$100.00 for any missed appointments.
+Upper Endoscopy Information for Patients Procedure Date: Arrival Time: Appointment Location: Renfrew Victoria Hospital 2 nd Floor - Daycare Canceling an appointment with insufficient notice prevents the hospital from booking another patient into that appointment.
+If you need to cancel or reschedule your appointment, please contact the Surgeon's office at 613-432-7201 at least 7 working days prior to your appointment so that someone else can be booked for the procedure.
+If you cancel less than 7 working days notice, or if you do not show up for your scheduled appointment, there will be a fee of \$100.00.